Microsoft pledges $500 million to tackle housing crisis in Seattle, Eastside

 The pledge is the largest in the company's 44-year history, and comes as Microsoft and other tech giants that have driven the region's economic boom face increasing pressure to help mitigate affordable-housing shortages.

-Blessed with a balance sheet that allows for sweeping gestures, Redmond tech giant Microsoft will try to address the region’s widening affordability gap with a $500 million pledge to address homelessness and develop affordable housing across the Puget Sound region.
+Blessed with a balance sheet that allows for sweeping gestures, Redmond tech giant Microsoft is responding to the region’s widening affordability gap with a $500 million pledge to address homelessness and develop affordable housing across the Puget Sound region.

 · Find out more about Project Homeless